Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 “Alright.
 Flight leads, you know the drill.
 First wave departs in three hours.
 Dismissed.”

-The next couple of hours were spent with her flight planning, an hour of rest time---hardly restful, though she did her best to sit back with her earphones in and listen to some music and try to just chill and store up energy ahead of the long work to come---and an hour in biomed being suited up and made ready.
+The next couple of hours were spent with her flight planning, an hour of rest time - hardly restful, though she did her best to sit back with her earphones in and listen to some music and try to just chill and store up energy ahead of the long work to come - and an hour in biomed being suited up and made ready.

 After which… her Firebird awaited.